 Roger is a professional outdoor instructor able to teach you how to ice climb, canoe and kayak steep rivers, ski up and down mountains using Telemark, Nordic or Alpine skis and mountain bike guide.

-He has travelled to 60 countries around the world, including summiting Mount Kilimanjaro 8 times in 24 days, skiing through -40 degrees in Norway, trekking in Yemen at 55 degrees.
+He has travelled to 60 countries around the world, including summiting Mount Kilimanjaro 8 times in 24 days, skiing through -40 degrees in Norway, trekking in Yemen at 55 degrees ( a baselayer being essential for both).
 Climbing 1st ascents and river 1st descents in Scotland.

 He would love to go back and do ski seasons in Chamonix but for now he happy training and inspiring others in getting into the outdoors and becoming instructors so that others can achieve their dreams.